Home » Our Departments » Wabanaki Public Health » Culture, Connection & Support Services » Injury & Violence Prevention

 Our work focuses on increasing protective factors, encouraging healthy behaviors and relationships, and supporting traditional knowledge sharing opportunities within our communities for the promotion of mental health and wellbeing.
 Some programming and activities include, anti-bullying curriculum for youth grades k-college, information dissemination at Health Fairs and through social media campaigns, and monthly caregiver educational opportunities.

 This program focuses on elder social support and safety in both Passamaquoddy territories, Sipayik and Indian Township.
-Some of our programming centered around Elder supports are the Colored Paper Project and a birthday card initiative to celebrate Passamaquoddy Elders’ birthdays on Sipayik census; on and off reserve.
-The Colored Paper project provides food deliveries, masks, hand sanitizer, and water deliveries to Elders in Sipayik.
+Some of our programming centered around Elder supports are the Color Paper Project and a birthday card initiative to celebrate Passamaquoddy Elders’ birthdays on Sipayik census; on and off reserve.
+The color paper project provides food deliveries, masks, hand sanitizer, and water deliveries to Elders in Sipayik.
+Click here to read more about our Color Paper Project.

 Our Wabanaki Veterans Program is committed to improving our Indigenous veteran’s mental health.
 Our programming promotes connectedness through peer programs, community engagement activities and cultural-based events.
 Using documented research and evidence-based strategies, We work with Wabanaki veterans to reduce the risk of suicide and improve their mental health and overall lifestyle.